Swedish ‘Hen’ Is Here To Stay: The Success Of A Made-Up Gender-Neutral Pronoun

 Think of all the new words you’ve integrated into your vocabulary over the past few years.
 Do you have some in mind?
 Ok, good.
-The words you think of are likely to be related to technology, internet culture or the globalized nature of our world, but I bet they also have the following in common: they are nouns, verbs, or adjectives.
+The words you think of are likely to be related to technology, internet culture or the globalized nature of our world, but I bet they also have the following in common: they are nouns, verbs or adjectives.
 They are what we call the open word classes.
 This might only be thrilling for the grammar nerds out there, but adding new personal pronouns is something that only happens to a language every … well, 500 years or so.
 That in itself might be a sign that hen is here to stay, but we can’t really know for sure, given that it’s so new.
-What linguists can do, is to study the current usage of the pronoun and try to draw conclusions from that.
+What linguists can do is study the current usage of the pronoun and try to draw conclusions from that.

 In 2018, there were 133 han and hon used for every one hen.
 In 2012, when the debate started, that number was 416.
 The year before that, when hen was merely a twinkle in its non-binary parent’s eye, was 13,000.
 That sounds like a pretty extraordinary trajectory for any word, but it’s particularly good for a word belonging to a closed word class.

 When looking at news articles in Swedish, it’s easy to see that the pronoun has a function for the writer, especially when someone’s gender is unknown or unimportant.
-A patient, the teacher, the witness, the employee, a person, a hunter, the fundamentalist — these are the nouns that hen replaces in a handful of recent news articles found online, showing how hen can be used to make gender more invisible and less important, and to not interrupt the text flow by rephrasings like han eller hon, han/hon or vederbörande (meaning “he or she,” “he/she” and “the person concerned,” respectively).
-Hen is now so common in our everyday lives that the understanding doesn’t suffer anymore and it doesn’t distract from the message, which are prerequisites for it to have long-lasting success as a neologism.
+A patient, the teacher, the witness, the employee, a person, a hunter, the fundamentalist — these are the nouns that hen replaces in a handful of recent news articles found online, showing how hen can be used to make gender more invisible and less important, and to not interrupt the text flow with rephrasings like han eller hon, han/hon or vederbörande (meaning “he or she,” “he/she” and “the person concerned,” respectively).
+Hen is now so common in our everyday lives that our understanding doesn’t suffer anymore and it doesn’t distract from the message, which are prerequisites for it to have long-lasting success as a neologism.

-There is only so much a three letter word can do.
+There is only so much a three-letter word can do.
 It can’t change the world, in one direction or the other.
-What it can help with, however, is to challenge gender bias; draw attention to certain behavior in ourselves and how we think of gender; and make everyday language more inclusive.
+What it can help with, however, is to challenge gender bias, draw attention to certain behavior in ourselves and how we think of gender, and make everyday language more inclusive.

 Many of us have welcomed the Swedish hen for exactly these reasons, and hopefully most of us also recognize what an important purpose the pronoun serves for nonbinary people.

-Perhaps, that is all that’s in a word: the practical purpose it serves in communication.
+Perhaps that is all that’s in a word: the practical purpose it serves in communication.
 And if hen has made a lot of lives easier, then we believe it deserves to stay forever.